 Harry listened as their footsteps retreated down the stairs, leaving him alone once more.

-Using what energy he could must muster; Harry tore himself away from the bed and to the door where he slid down against it.
+Using what energy he could muster, Harry tore himself away from the bed and to the door where he slid down against it.
 Mimicking Ginny's position he put his head into his hands, feeling more hopeless than he had before.

 How he was supposed to face the Weasleys, the only family he had ever known?
-To look them in the eye and know that there was nothing that he could do, nothing that he could say to express his sorrow at what they had lost because of him.
+To look them in the eye and know that there is nothing that he could do, nothing that he could say to express his sorrow for what they had lost because of him.
 They had given Harry everything.

 It wasn't that they would be angry, on the contrary they would be accepting, and that was something Harry didn't know how to deal with.
-As wearisome as it was the whip lash emotions were easier to bear than the sympathy of others.
+As wearisome as it was, the whip lash emotions were easier to bare than the sympathy of others.

 Their sympathy could do nothing but remind him.

 And Ginny.
 He could hardly be the man she thought he was or needed him to be.
+He was doing her a favor in not letting her see him.
 It would only be worse for her to see him like this, no matter how much he needed her.
 The war might have been over but Harry was just beginning the battle with himself.

 For a week Harry had been sleepless, Ron's room had become his cell as his past retold itself.
 He was helpless to prevent it flashing constantly before him.